Eleven Results Unique to a Christian Classical Education

 9. Lifelong friends: Christian classical school graduates say that the relationships they have from school set them apart.
 The depth of discussion in class and the small-class size creates an environment where students grow together.

 10. A sense of purpose: Like other Christian schools, we study scripture.
 In fact, our students memorize large amounts of scripture.
 The difference is in how we relate scripture to the world.
 We do not relegate theology to a class.
 We teach scripture as a measure of Greek mythology, theoretical physics, British literature, or countless other areas of study.
 As we relate the great ideas to world events today, students are able to better appreciate God’s willful work in the world around us.
 Knowing their place helps them understand their purpose.

 11. The hybrid model: We believe that God has given parents a command to educate their children (Deut.
 11:9).
 A child’s education is not just accomplished in a classroom; parents pour knowledge into their children throughout the day.
-Many choose to participate in that education in a more formal way through homeschooling.
-Our aim is to work side-by-side with parents to give them structure, accountability, and community while they fulfill God’s purpose.
-Caritas Academy uses a hybrid model where instruction is shared between a Caritas teacher on campus and parents at home.
-Students receive the benefit of a brick-and-mortar classroom experience coupled with the benefits of homeschooling.
-An on-campus Caritas Academy teacher provides students with instruction two days per week while parents use our lesson plans to teach the other three days at home.
+Many parents want to participate in that education in a more formal way.
+Our aim is to work side-by-side with parents to give them structure, accountability, and community as they fulfill God’s purpose.
+Caritas Academy uses a hybrid model where an on-campus teacher provides students with instruction three days per week while parents use our lesson plans to oversee independent practice the other two days at home.
+Students receive the benefit of a brick-and-mortar classroom experience coupled with the benefits of more time with their parents.

 You may notice that none of these are explicitly “Christian Worldview” driven.
 Christian Classical Education’s unique methodology renews how we think about education.
 We believe a Christian worldview is absorbed in the sum of all of what we do.
 The above list, when each area is subjected to Christ, helps students own and defend their faith while viewing the world in the Truth of Christ.